 Financial Matters

 As a general rule, physics PhD students are paid to attend graduate school.
-Through various types of financial awards, a student can expect all tuition and fees to be covered and to receive an additional stipend, typically $21,000 to $25,000 per year, for living expenses.
+Through various types of financial awards and employment, a student can expect all tuition and fees to be covered and to receive between $26,000 to $33,000 per academic year for living expenses.
 The three main types of awards are teaching assistantships, research assistantships, and fellowships.
 In general, students making satisfactory progress towards their physics Ph.D. at UC Davis are supported financially throughout their time in graduate school.
 These guidelines govern department decisions on support.

 Teaching assistantships (TAs) are available each quarter, both in the academic year and over the summer.
 The most common appointment involves requires up to 20 hours of work per week leading labs or discussion sections for introductory physics classes.
 Nearly all first-year Ph.D. students have teaching positions.
 The TA includes payment of in-state tuition and fees.